xspize/brand-yourself-assessment/README.md

 As stated in Sample 4 I gathered all the feedback and made this sample, its a circle with the waves inside it.
 Why a circle? well, once I took another look at sample 3 with the O in separate as a whole logo it came to my mind, why not include 3 initials inside it? so the circle symbolize the O and then inside the letters D and Y. This sample was the favorite amongst the other ones.

 - ### Sample 6:
 I started thinking about colouring the logo when I started drawing the sketch of this sample, because I wanted my logo to have colours.
-And that is why I used one of the lines of those waves I used in Sample 4 and 5 in the middle of the letters D and Y. That leaves me with a lot of possibilities to colour each side of the circle for example which is really good and made me feel more confident.
-I then started doing colour testing with this logo.
+And that is why I used one of the lines of the waves I used in Sample 4 and 5, and in the middle the letters D and Y. That leaves me with a lot of possibilities to colour each side of the circle.
+Which is good and made me feel more confident.
+I saved this sample as an SVG image and imported it to Adobe Illustrator.

-## Testing different colours
+## Doing the Logo in Illustrator
+After choosing the right Sample previously made in Adobe XD, I then saved the file as an svg image to edit it in Illustrator.

 <p align="center">